glycerine/rpcx-benchmark/README.md

 # RPC benchmarks including [rpc25519](https://github.com/glycerine/rpc25519).

-All code in this repo.
+All code in this repo. rpc25519 uses a BenchmarkMessage without pointers, which is more realistic with greenpack than the protobuf oriented pointers everywhere version.

 On a 48 core linux box:
 ====================